Rather surprisingly there haven't been that many questions, but a few I have tried to deal with are given below, with their "answers".

 I usually - but not always - try to match the tempo of the UNemphasized Midi Files to those of some real recording.
 Depending on what I find, this may well mean these Files seem faster - or slower - than you expect.
 However, if the tempo is particularly high then I may well make the relevant emphasized Files slower, so that they're easier to learn.
 You can, of course, always adjust them any way you choose if you use the sort of Player that allows tempo modification (see Playing Midi Files).

-Occasionally Files play at the wrong tempo because I failed to allow for Session's confusion about some time signatures.
+Occasionally Files play at the wrong tempo because I made them using Session but failed to allow for its confusion about some time signatures.
 That is an actual error on my part, so please let me know (see Introduction/Comments), and I'll try to put things right.Back to FAQs list

 Sometimes I made a mistake, and uploaded the wrong File version!
 At other times it may be simply that you like more (or less) emphasis than I do.
 You can, of course, always adjust this any way you choose if you use the sort of Player that allows track/channel volume modification (see Playing Midi Files).Back to FAQs list

-I suspect that, if you're trying to play an emphasized File, and are getting no sound at all from one Voice or Instrument, then you're using Media Player ... and the problem will go away if instead you use some other Player (Session itself works fine!).Back to FAQs list
+I suspect that, if you're trying to play an emphasized File, and are getting no sound at all from one Voice or Instrument, then you're using Media Player ... and the problem will go away if instead you use some other Player (MidiPlay works OK, and Session itself works fine!).Back to FAQs list

 Well, usually because I made a mistake keying in the notes - though sometimes I "borrowed" someone else's File and re-worked it into my preferred format, and failed to see that they'd got the notes wrong.

 Tell me (see Introduction/Comments) what notes are wrong - and in which Work/section/voice/instrument/bar, so I can identify the right place in the Master File - and I'll do my best to put them right.Back to FAQs list